 New house construction & inspection stages,

 New house construction & inspection stages.
-Courtesy of owner/operator of Qld Home Buyers Inspection service, Peter Weddell that has operated in the building industry since 1966.
+Courtesy of Peter Weddell, owner/operator of Qld Home Buyers Inspection service and Queensland Building Inspection Service, QBIS.
+Peter Weddell that has operated in the building industry since 1966.

 So you have decided to have your dream home built, well here are a few tips.

 This is an example of the first stage with strip footing dug out with reinforcing tied and ready to be fitted.

 First of all, the soil must be tested:

 - The soil must be tested by a Geotechnical Engineer to determine the type of soil.